Quantum Walk on a Line with Absorbing Boundaries: Notation and overview of the existing results

-We begin by formally describing our discrete-time quantum walk model.
 We consider the propagation of a quantum walker on a finite discrete line with absorbing barriers (sinks) located at both ends.
 The vertices of this line are labeled from $-N$ to $N$ ($N\geq 2$), with absorbing sinks placed at vertices $-N$ and $N$.
 The Hilbert space for the quantum walk is defined as a tensor product:

 where $\mathcal{H}_P$ is the position Hilbert space spanned by basis vectors $|m\rangle$, $m = -N, \dots, N$, representing the position of the quantum walker.
 The coin space $\mathcal{H}_C$ describes the internal degree of freedom (coin state) of the walker, which in our case is a two-dimensional space spanned by vectors $|L\rangle$ and $|R\rangle$ corresponding to left and right directions, respectively.